Koginut squash soup

 In a separate pan, brown the sausage.
 When fully cooked, remove and drain on a paper towel and add the shallots and garlic to the pan with the leftover pork fat and saute until translucent, about 5 minutes.
 Add the sage and cook until aromatic.

 When barley is done, add chicken stock and bring back to a boil.
 Add chopped kale and cook until wilted, about 5 minutes.
 Reduce heat and add squash, parmesan, salt, and pepper.
-If the risotto looks too wet, let simmer for a few minutes until enough liquid has evaporated, but remember that the risotto will firm up as it cools.
+If the barley seems too wet, let simmer for a few minutes until enough liquid has evaporated, but remember that the grains will firm up as they cool.
 (Basically, you want the mixture to be oozy, but you shouldn’t see any excess liquid.)
 When ready, add the sausage, sage, onion, and garlic mixture and let heat through.
 Serve with a sprinkle of parmesan cheese on top.

 Need ideas for using the leftover squash?
 Try these grain-free waffles but swap in squash for the sweet potato.